Grow a Beautiful Basketful of

 If you've got a wife, mother, daughter, girlfriend or girl pal who spends a lot of time in the garden, this is the tomato for her.
 My customers love buying this one as a gift for their Dirty Girl Gardeners!

 Surprise your Dirty Girl!
-Go see!

-Druzba (DROOSH-Bah) ($7.95) 78 days.
+Druzba (DROOSH Bah) ($9.95) 78 days.

-The Perfect Main-Crop Red Tomato
+Your Perfect Main-Crop Red Tomato

 This is your perfect main-crop red, round tomato.
 A favorite for gift giving!
 Druzba is a Bulgarian word meaning friendship.
 It is the perfect gift for the gardener who has everything!